Policy Tracker

 (a) (1) An autonomous vehicle operator shall ensure, through its staffing and assignments, that remote drivers or remote assistants are able to immediately respond to all calls and incidents.

-(2) An autonomous vehicle operator shall ensure, through its staffing and assignments, that local incident technicians are able to respond and be present on the scene within 10 minutes of an accident involving damage to persons or property or receiving a request from a first responder.
+(2) An autonomous vehicle operator shall ensure, through its staffing and assignments, that local incident technicians are able to respond and be present on the scene within 10 minutes of an accident involving damage to persons or property or receiving a request from a first responder. immediately dispatched in either of the following circumstances:

 (b) (1) First responders may request that an autonomous vehicle operator dispatch a local incident technician to a commercial autonomous vehicle when necessary to address collisions, immobilizations, or obstructions, or to address any safety issue that requires the onsite presence of a local incident technician.
 First responders may communicate a request for a local incident technician utilizing an emergency response telephone line or two-way voice communication device as described in Section 38751.